...

 Turkey Tail Mushrooms and Cancer Treatments

 Beyond its cancer fighting properties, Turkey Tail is also found to help make cancer more tolerable.
-This literature review summarizes clinical trials which have found numerous benefits to cancer patients, including improved quality of life in combination with chemotherapy, as well as extended survival rates of 5-10 years.
+In fact there have been many clinical trials which have found numerous benefits to cancer patients, including improved quality of life in combination with chemotherapy, as well as extended survival rates of 5-10 years.
 Polysaccharides within Turkey tail are considered a good supplement to both chemo and radiation cancer treatments.

 ITW’s Founder, Drew, holding a log full of Turkey Tail mushrooms in Japan.